openware/open-finance-protocol/README.md

 [2,42,"create_bulk",[[order_1_response], [order_2_response], [order_3_response], [order_4_response]]
 ```

-### Security List Request
+### List Instruments Request

-Security list method used to synchronize information about tradeable instruments between counterparties.
+list instruments method used to synchronize information about tradeable instruments between counterparties.
 Clearinghouse or liquidity provider can call exchange with that method to get a list of all supported instruments before sending any limits or quotes.

-Example of "**security_list**" request:
+Example of "**list_instruments**" request:

 ```
-[1,42,"security_list",["spot", "active"]
+[1,42,"list_instruments",["spot", "active"]
 ```

 In response method sends information about requested instruments.
 Each instrument described with three arguments.